btrofimo/baserow/docs/technical/field-metadata.md

     OK = "ok"              # True=success, False=error
     ERROR = "error"        # Error message (only when ok=False)

-# In code (using constants)
 metadata = {
     MyMetadataKeys.START: timezone.now().timestamp(),
 }

-# In database (human-readable)
 {"start": 1762348609.808954}
 ```

-This approach prioritizes debuggability over storage space (which is rarely a concern for metadata).

 ### 3. Atomic Transactions for Consistency